manish-gemini/cicd-test/Customer/KIT/appOrbitDeploy/devConfig_ReadMe.txt

     reg_url = secure-registry.gsintlab.com
     volume_mount = /opt

-    In this case, controller and service will be lauched using Master Images and will be volume mounted to /opt/Gemini-poc-stack and /opt/Gemini-poc-mgnt respectively.
+    In this case, controller, service and deta will be lauched using Master Images and will be volume mounted to /opt/Gemini-poc-stack and /opt/Gemini-poc-mgnt respectively.
     ]